chickenPopcorn/EqEq/notes/whiteboard-eq-analysis.md

   2. `indeps` built for `FooCtx` _(described above)_
   3. "FindMap": a map specific to `FootCtx`, described below.

-"FindMap" is a map of our analsys of each `Ast.find_decl` for a given context.
+"FindMap" is a map of our analysis of each `Ast.find_decl` for a given context.
 The keys of a "FindMap" map are the relative expression index in said `find_decl` where value is `(deps, indeps)` as inherited and modified up to that particular expression in the find block.
 This is the key design choice that